VivaaindreanNg/django-rest-tutorial/tutorialProject1/README.md

 ## Version 1

-This subdirectory should contain the following:
+This subdirectory is a very rudimentary CRUD website using Django framework.
+It should contain the following:

 ### To-do lists: